uclax-teach/UCLAX-Web1-Starter/_setup/docs/Windows-Setup.md

 2. Then we should be able to run the following command: `bash ./src/scripts/win.install.sh` to install the rest of the applications needed for this course.
 This can take awhile, be ready to provide answers to prompts.

-## Windows Step 4:Install VS Code Workspace Extensions
+## Windows Step 4: Install VS Code Workspace Extensions

 **VS Code** is a great app out of the box, but it truly shines when you add _User Defind Extensions_ that enhance it's capabilities.
 This will ensure your **VS Code** behaves like mine as well.